-I have mixed feelings – most of them are infused with a bit of panic though.
+I have mixed feelings – most of them are infused with a bit of panic, though.
 I’m not aware of things that are ahead, and that’s the most scary thought – I can’t even imagine what I will have to deal with.
 I’m not able to prepare because my future months are huge foggy misteries.
-And there’s this suffocating reflection, that I’m packing my head in too difficult puzzle and I’m too stupid, naive and childish, and sensitive, and shy, and useless for this sort of stuff.
+And there’s this suffocating reflection, that I’m packing my head in too difficult puzzle.

 I can wish and hope for the best.
-I can try to approach the unknown with positive attitude, for once in my life.
-Not predicting catastrophes, not overthinking and panicking and not having sleepless nights.
+I can try to approach the unknown with positive attitude.
+Without predicting catastrophes.
 I can try to accept what comes as it does, as it is.